sourcefuse/loopback4-authorization/README.md

 }
 ```

+#### Implement `UserPermissionsOverride` Interface

-- If using method #3 from above, implement UserPermissionsOverride interface in User model and add user level permissions array as below.
+If using method #3 from above, implement UserPermissionsOverride interface in User model and add user level permissions array as below.
   Do this if there is a use-case of explicit allow/deny of permissions at user-level in the application.
   You can skip otherwise.